TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 ```

 We first deals with the numerical solution of stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in a separate section.
+In particular we dive into the role and the meaning of central differences and the upwind scheme.
+In this context, we will explore the typical numerical phenomenon of **wiggles**.
+This is an artifact caused by central differences, and we will explore how to reduce it through diffusion.

 ## Stationary advection-diffusion equation